 The least likely scenario for a person to go from undetectable to detectable these days is if the virus in your body becomes resistant to the medications it is taking. ("Resistant" means that drugs have stopped working against HIV.)

 Viral Blipe is Rare and always calls for closer investigation

-This is very rare for people who take their HIV medicines every day, because the HIV medicines we prescribe today (and at least for the last 10 - 15 years) are very powerful and control HIV very well if taken properly.
+This is very rare for people who take their HIV drugs every day, because the HIV drugs we prescribe today (and at least for the last 10 - 15 years) are very powerful and control HIV very well if taken properly.
 Resistance is no longer something that is expected to occur, no matter how long a person is treated as long as they take the medicine well.

 If you are undetectable and have recently taken your medications every day, your viral load will probably remain undetectable even if you miss a dose.
 HIV drugs are so good today that it can take a week or even several weeks to several weeks or more to make people 's viral loads detectable after they stop taking them.